nathwill/chef-systemd/README.md

 construction; see issues for list of ways to contribute :)

-Cookbook builds on a core systemd_unit resource in order to provide resources for the following unit types:
+Cookbook builds on a core systemd_unit resource in order to provide resources for the following unit types: automount, device, mount, path, service, slice, socket, swap, target, timer.

-- automount
-- device
-- mount
-- path
-- service
-- slice
-- socket
-- swap
-- target
-- timer

 Recommended reading:
 - This README!